Tyrn/wei/the-insider-en.typ

 shined.

      Kissur ripped the hose out  of  the slave's hand and threw himself in a car.
-The  tires screeched -  the slave was barely able  to  jump  away.
+The  tires screeched---the slave was barely able  to  jump  away.
 The terrified booth  guard hit the button on the  keyboard, the gates bobbed up, and  the car flew  out on the deserted and wet night highway.
 "Once he won't be able to get the gates up  in  time", Kissur thought,  "and  I'll break my neck at my own wall."

-     The car was purring and eating hydrogen - isn't it strange that a horse eats when  it's  resting while  this  black ironmonger  eats  only when it's moving, and when it's not moving it doesn't eat  anything.
+     The car was purring and eating hydrogen---isn't it strange that a horse eats when  it's  resting while  this  black ironmonger  eats  only when it's moving, and when it's not moving it doesn't eat  anything.
 Yes!
 Seven  years ago when gloom was sometimes eating at his soul,  Kissur would take a  black